5 foods to help support a healthy immune system

 3. Yogurt and other probiotics

-Probiotics-rich recipes
+Probiotic-packed recipes

-4. Beans and other foods with prebiotic fiber
+4. Beans and other prebiotic fiber

 Fiber, or carbohydrates that pass through the digestive tract to promote healthy digestion and elimination, is an essential part of a nutritious diet.
 Eating prebiotic fiber, a type that helps to feed the healthy bacteria found in your gut, may play a role in supporting immune system functioning.
-Foods containing prebiotic fiber include beans, onions, leeks, garlic, whole grains (including oats), cashews, soy, and fruits such as bananas.
+Foods with prebiotic fiber include beans, onions, leeks, garlic, whole grains (including oats), cashews, soy, and fruits such as bananas.

 Enjoy gut-friendly prebiotic fiber with these recipes:

-5. Shellfish and other foods high in zinc
+5. Shellfish and high-zinc foods

 Zinc-rich recipes